skeeks-semenov/yii2-assets-auto-compress/README.md

 ===================================

 This solution enables you to dynamically combine js and css files to optimize the html page.
-This allows you to improve the performance of google page speed
+This allows you to improve the performance of google page speed.

+This tool only works on real sites.
+On the local projects is not working.

 Installation
 ------------